juju-solutions/tupperware/charming-with-docker.md

 # Charming with Docker
 You have a Docker container and you heard about Juju.
-Juju can deploy your Docker container.
+Juju can deploy your Docker container to any cloud.
 This document will outline the best practices for using Juju to deploy Docker images.

-## Assumptions
+### First things first
 This document assumes you already know about [Docker](http://docker.com) and how to create, pull and use containers.
 [Juju](https://jujucharms.com/docs/stable/about-juju) may be a new